-If you would like to attend one or more of these seminars, please fill this form until 31rst of March.
+If you would like to attend one or more of these seminars, please fill the corresponding form (Students will be informed about the process in an email via the economics newsletter).
 Seminar slots will be allocated according to preferences and contested slots will be allocated in a lottery.
 You will be informed about your seminar slots after the process is closed.
 In case you DO NOT want to take the slot, please inform the lecturer immediately.